kh-w/QEC_Steanes_code/README.md

 $|1_L\rangle = \frac{1}{\sqrt{8}}(\left|1111111\right\rangle\+\left|1000011\right\rangle\+\left|0100101\right\rangle\+\left|0011001\right\rangle\+\left|0010110\right\rangle\+\left|0101010\right\rangle\+\left|1001100\right\rangle\+\left|1110000\right\rangle\)$

-It will be implemented in the circuit manually instead of using a collection of Pauli gates.
+It will be implemented in the circuit manually instead of using a collection of Pauli gates because we are not going to decode the corrected 7-qubit at the end.
+If decoding is needed, an encoding circuit is needed and the decode circuit would be the inverse of the encoding circuit.

 ## Error-recipe